 College Readiness Skills

-If you’re really looking to put in the work and get a leg up on your peers, work on reading and interpreting a syllabus.
+If you’re really looking to master how to prepare for college in high school, work on reading and interpreting a syllabus.
 This is often one of the first challenges college freshmen experience.
 From there, build on managing your time effectively, reading and following assignment instructions, and staying on task when working in groups.
 Don’t overthink the process – there’s no need to reinvent the college readiness wheel.
 Just being thoughtful about the challenges that lie ahead can be incredibly helpful.

 With the right mindset and this “mini-roadmap” in place, college preparation can be productive, rewarding…and even fun!